 When sending your documents, we recommend that you keep all originals and send only copies to the OIS.
 The OIS may ask for originals if necessary, but in most cases copies will be sufficient.
 If you send originals, please be sure to keep copies of any documents that you send to our office.
 We cannot be responsible for returning any documents sent to us.

-Documents will be processed after May 31st for newly admitted fall students and after September 31st for newly admitted spring studetns.
-Once the OIS receives your AVC and all supporting documents, and we begin reviewing and processing your submitted documents according to the processing schedule, it will take approximately 7-10 business days to issue a Form I-20 or Form DS-2019, assuming that your tuition deposit has been received and processed and (if you already hold F-1 status at another school) your F-1 transfer 'release date' has been reached.
+Documents will be processed after May 31st for newly admitted fall students and after September 31st for newly admitted spring students.
+Once the OIS receives your AVC and all supporting documents, and we begin reviewing and processing your submitted documents according to the processing schedule, it will take approximately 7-10 business days to issue a Form I-20 or Form DS-2019, assuming that no additional information is required, your tuition deposit has been received and processed and (if you already hold F-1 status at another school) your F-1 transfer 'release date' has been reached.
 Your document will be sent to your mailing address, as indicated on your AVC, by first class mail or international airmail, free of charge.
 Express service is available for a fee (consult the fee schedule on the AVC form or contact the OIS at email@example.com).

 When You Receive Your I-20 or DS-2019 Certificate.